CDCRC-IITRPR/cdcrc_website/README.md

 pip install -r requirements.txt
 ```
 > The root directory should have a file named `.env.example`.
 Before proceeding to the next step, you must make a .env file and fill in all the values mentioned.
 Alternately, you may add all these values in your `.bashrc` script too.

+> Head over to [compiling the stylesheets](#compiling-the-stylesheets) section to know how to compile the sass stylesheets.
 3. Change the directory into `src/`.
 ```bash
 cd src/